joaquimrcarvalho/timelink-project/README.md

 ## How to use

-### Step one: download the Timelink instalations files
+### Step one: download the Timelink installations files

 1. Open VS CODE with a new window.
+2. If on windows, we need to prevent conversion of line endings:

+    2.1 Open a terminal in VS Code with CTRL+J or menu Terminal - New Terminal

+    2.2 Type

+        ```

+        git config --global core.autocrlf false

+        ```

-2. Click on "Clone Git Repository..."
+3. Click on "Clone Git Repository..."

 ![Clone Git Repository...](img/vs-code-clone-git-project-1.png)